What is Dynamic Lift?

 Dynamic lift is the force that acts on a body by virtue of its motion through a fluid.
 It can be defined as:

-Dynamic lift is the force which acts on a body such as an aeroplane wing hydro fall or spinning Ball by virtue of its motion through a fluid.
+Dynamic lift is the force which acts on a body such as an airplane wing hydro fall or spinning Ball by virtue of its motion through a fluid.

 The explanation for the deviation for a spinning and a non-spinning ball is given on the basis of the Bernoulli’s principle.
 For a non-spinning ball, the streamlines around the ball move relative to the fluid (air).
 From the symmetry of streamlines, it can be incurred that the pressure difference at points above and below the ball at corresponding points is zero as the velocity of the fluid above and below the ball at the corresponding points is the same.
 Thus, there is no upward or downward force acting on the ball due to air.